nighthawkcoders/nighthawk_csp/README.md

 (homesite) pi@raspberrypi:~/flask-idea-homesite $ ``` ^c ```

 #### Verify Gunicorn instalation, In console/terminal test Gunicorn test Server...
-#### Verify Python virual environment and package dependencies, if it fails pip install missing dependencies
+#### Verify Python virual environment and package dependencies.
+If it fails pip install each missing dependency, best to get these into requirements.txt
 ```diff
 - The main:app with file that contain Flask app
 + REPLACE main:app with your <my-python-file>:app